Eliminator was built for this "Reknown Special 3", but suits most battery valve sets.

 This set is a Wireless Weekly design from

-set; one detector, and two audio stages, all using Philips triodes.
-The
+set; one valve for the detector, and two for the audio stages, all using

-speaker is a Baby Sterling horn type.
-Correctly speaking, this predates
+Philips triodes.
+The speaker is a Baby Sterling horn type.
+This actually

-the radio by a few years, but looks the part.
-Since I have had this set,
+predates the radio by a few years, but looks the part.
+Since I first had

-I've powered it from a Philips 3003 battery eliminator for the B and C
+this set, I powered it from a Philips 3003 battery eliminator for the B

-supplies, and an equally ancient Philips trickle charger using a mercury
+and C supplies, and an equally ancient Philips trickle charger using a

-rectifier and baretter.
-This powers the valve heaters by a solid state
+mercury rectifier and baretter.
+This powered the valve heaters by a solid

-Much more tidy and compact, this proves all the voltages
+Much more tidy and compact, this provides all the voltages required

 As with a lot of things I build now, I

-always consider operation off the 12V supply reticulated throughout the
+always consider operation off the 12V DC supply reticulated throughout

-house, thus eliminating running costs.
-The new eliminator would be ideal
+the house, thus eliminating running costs.
+The new eliminator would be

-for this.
-I decided I'd rebuild one of the vibrator power supplies I'd
+ideal for this.
+I decided to rebuild one of the vibrator power supplies

-had lurking around for years.
-The type of vibrator power supply I'm talking
+I had in my collection.
+The type of vibrator power supply I'm talking about

-about was the kind used to convert dry battery sets used in rural areas
+was the kind used to convert dry battery sets used in rural areas to run

-to run from a 6V accumulator.
-Typically, an output of 135V at about 20mA
+from a 6V accumulator.
+Typically, an output of 140V at about 20mA is provided.

-is provided.
-The valves are 2V heater types which are rewired in series
+The valves in these sets are 1.5V or 2V directly heated types which are

-parallel to run from 6V.
-Sometimes the order in which the filaments are
+rewired in series parallel to run from 6V.
+Sometimes the order in which

 A synchronous vibrator is used in such